Philanthropy California’s Fair Representation Fund supports community engagement in California’s 2021 redistricting process.

 Redistricting: The Next Step After Census

-Initial Fund contributors include Blue Shield of California Foundation, the James Irvine Foundation, and The California Endowment.
-We are raising additional resources to support community engagement in the state and local redistricting processes.
+Fund contributors include Blue Shield of California Foundation, The California Endowment, The James Irvine Foundation, and Weingart Foundation.
+Additional contributions will permit the Fund to provide support for further community engagement in redistricting.
 For more information, please contact consultant Amy Dominguez-Arms at firstname.lastname@example.org.